 Do you take out a policy in the learner's name, can you add a learner driver to your policy, or do you choose short term provisional driver insurance?

-Learner Driver Insurance is available from Admiral but the option to add a temporary additional driver to an existing policy still remains – so what’s the difference and which is best for you?
+Learner Driver Insurance is available from Veygo by Admiral but the option to add a temporary additional driver to an existing policy still remains - so what's the difference and which is best for you?